-The increased use of information and communication technologies for terrorist and violent extremist purposes is raising new challenges related to countering terrorism while respecting human rights.
-In particular the rights to freedom of expression and privacy.
+The increased exploitation of information and communication technologies for terrorist and violent extremist purposes raises new challenges related to countering terrorism whilst respecting human rights, in particular with regards to freedom of expression and privacy.
 In the context of preventing and countering terrorism and violent extremism, effective counter-measures and the protection of human rights are not conflicting goals, but complementary and mutually reinforcing.

-As part of the Tech Against Terrorism project, we have developed six guiding principles (the Tech Against Terrorism Pledge) which inform our approach and will underpin a framework for engaging with technology companies.
-This work will help reinforce the importance of anticipating and addressing challenging content, and support technology companies in articulating their commitment to respecting freedom of expression and diversity, in ways that are transparent, accountable, and collaborative ways.
+Tech Against Terrorism has developed six guiding principles (the Tech Against Terrorism Pledge) which inform our approach and underpin our framework for engaging with the very smallest technology companies.
+These reinforce the importance of addressing challenging content and will support small tech companies in articulating their commitment to human rights and diversity in transparent, accountable, and collaborative ways.
 Our pledge complements the Global Network Initiative (GNI) Principles as it is specifically designed for smaller tech platforms.

-These Principles are based on internationally recognised laws and resolutions on counter-terrorism and human rights, including the Universal Declaration of Human Rights (“UDHR”), the International Covenant on Civil and Political Rights (“ICCPR”), the International Covenant on Economic, Social and Cultural Rights (“ICESCR”), UN Security Council resolutions and documents S/RES/1624 (2005), S/RES/2129 (2013), S/RES/2322 (2016), S/RES/2354 (2017) and S/20 17/375, and the UN Guiding Principles on Business and Human Rights (“UN Guiding Principles”) .
-They represent important tenets that can help technology companies address potential abuse of their services for terrorist purposes while navigating the challenges of promoting and protecting human rights.
-As such these principles do not purport to represent a complete catalog of all responsible business conduct-related principles that companies should consider.
-Neither does their articulation or explanation here constitute legal advice.
-For a complete framework of responsibilities, companies are advised to read and carefully consider the full text of the UN Guiding Principles and their accompanying commentary.
+Our pledge is based on the GNI Principles and internationally recognised norms as articulated in the Universal Declaration of Human Rights (“UDHR”), the International Covenant on Civil and Political Rights (“ICCPR”), the International Covenant on Economic, Social and Cultural Rights (“ICESCR”), UN Security Council resolutions and documents S/RES/1624 (2005), S/RES/2129 (2013), S/RES/2322 (2016), S/RES/2354 (2017) and S/2017/375, and the UN Guiding Principles on Business and Human Rights (“UN Guiding Principles”).
+These constitute crucial normative precepts to help technology companies tackle exploitation of their services in a manner that promotes and protects human rights.